 Baltimore City and Baltimore County state delegates and senators have not been leaders on the issue, according to local advocates.
 The Baltimore County Council has not created a specialized task force like other jurisdictions, nor has the Baltimore City Council.

 In 2015, the Baltimore City Council did pass a law prohibiting hotels and motels from renting out sleeping accommodations for less than half a day and also requiring that city hotels and motels employees receive training on how to spot trafficking.
-But the deadline for completing that training passed last August, and the Baltimore City Housing Department was unable to confirm at press time whether a single hotel or motel had complied.
+But the deadline for completing that training passed in August 2016, and the Baltimore City Housing Department was unable to confirm at press time whether a single hotel or motel had complied.

-On one potentially positive note, Gov. Larry Hogan has proposed legislation this session to close a loophole and further define child sexual abuse to include sex trafficking.
+On one potentially positive note, Gov. Larry Hogan has proposed legislation to close a loophole and further define child sexual abuse to include sex trafficking.